joshbegley/nyt-latest/README.md

 https://nytimes.com/2023/05/21/sports/golf/pga-championship-michael-block.html?searchResultPosition=8

 **‘Living in Fear’: Arson Is the Latest in a String of Attacks on Minnesota Mosques**\
-`A fire last week at a mosque in St. Paul, Minn., was at least the fifth such act of vandalism against Muslim houses of worship in the state so far this year, officials said.`\
+`A fire last week at a mosque in St. Paul, Minn., was at least the fifth such act of vandalism against Muslim houses of worship in the state so far this year, officials said.
+The suspect in the latest fire said he was Muslim and was protesting homelessness.`\
 https://nytimes.com/2023/05/21/us/mosque-fire-arson-minnesota.html?searchResultPosition=9

 **Minnesota Passes Bill Seeking to Ensure Minimum Wage for Gig Workers**\